BabarBaig/aap_walk_boston/README.md

 You also need to use curl to get the Boston City data from [here](https://pollysnips.s3.amazonaws.com/bostonEmployeeSalaries.json)

+# Users

+To see the implementation, clone this project and double-click on the html files.

+1. employee-salaries.html provides a list of over 20,000 Boston city employees and their salaries.

 ## Credit

 MIT Professional Certificate in Coding: Full Stack Development with MERN - September 2021 with all exercises implemented.